 The Monitor’s authority and duties are established by, and set forth in, the Consent Decree.

 The UAW Monitor has their own website that describes their duties, www.uawmonitor.com.
-The Monitor’s website will host their reports and other important documents relating to the Monitorship, such as the Referendum Rules (see below).
+The Monitor’s website will host their reports and other important documents relating to the Monitorship, such as the Rules for the 2022 UAW International Officer Election (see below).

 UAW members can contact the UAW Monitor via the UAW Monitor’s website, www.uawmonitor.com/contact.